 I tied a napkin and fork together with a bit of jute twine and then added a fresh sprig of pine to bring it all together.
 Super simple, but super cute!

 With the apple and cherry pie I made delicious salted caramel sauce and a quick fudge sauce (grab the recipes below) for drizzling and included some whipped topping to finish it all.

 I made these table tents to give guests an idea of how to use the sauces on the pies to create a Caramel Apple Pie and a Black Forest Pie.
 You can print them out and use them too!
 Just click on this document: Pie Table Tents

-To carry on the holiday theme I offered guests a Cranberry Sparkle punch – it is just cranberry juice and lemon-lime soda.
+To carry on the holiday theme I offered guests a Cranberry Sparkle punch – it is just cranberry juice and Sprite soda.
 I added fresh cranberries to bamboo skewers for drink stirrers.
 While I was assembling them my daughter and I decided to taste a fresh cranberry.
 Holy cow, totally not what I was expecting them to taste like!
 It was hilarious to see my daughters sour face – those things are TART!

 Salted Caramel Sauce Recipe

 Add sugar and water to a medium saucepan; cook over medium-low heat, stirring often, until sugar dissolves and begins to boil gently.
 Continue to cook until syrup turns a deep Amber color, swirling pan every 30 seconds instead of stirring (about 6 minutes).
 Whisk the mixture as you very slowly pour in the cream.
 Add butter; continue to whisk until smooth.
 Remove from heat, and stir in vanilla and sea salt.
 Allow to cool slightly and pour into a jar.